FengGao92/manifold/MNIST/readme.md

-This contains codes for MNIST tasks
+This contains codes for MNIST tasks, for both rotated and unrotated digits.